buzzySmile/qBreakpad/README.md

 Breakpad-Qt
 ================
 Breakpad-Qt is Qt library to use google-breakpad crash reporting facilities.
-Supports Windows (MSVC only!), Linux and MacOSX.
+Supports
+* Windows (but crash dump decoding will not work with MinGW compiler)
+* Linux
+* MacOS X

 How to use
 ----------------